dynaconf/dynaconf/docs/index.md

 - **.env** - Useful to automate the loading of environment variables.

 !!! info
-    Create your settings in desired format and specify it on `settings_files` argument on your dynaconf instance or pass it in `-f <format>` if using `dynaconf init` command.
+    Create your settings in the desired format and specify it on `settings_files` argument on your dynaconf instance or pass it in `-f <format>` if using `dynaconf init` command.

 !!! tip